pjeby/pane-relief/README.md

 ### Pane Numbering

-To support theming and CSS snippets that may want to show pane shortcut position numbers, Pane Relief adds a class (`.has-pane-relief-label`) and a variable (`--pane-relief-label`) to the first 8 (and last) workspace leaves.
+If you install the Style Settings plugin, you can turn on pane numbering in its options page.
+But for custom theming and CSS snippets that may want to show pane shortcut position numbers, Pane Relief adds a class (`.has-pane-relief-label`) and a variable (`--pane-relief-label`) to the first 8 (and last) workspace leaves.
 The variable gives a number that can be used with `counter-reset` and `content` to label the panes using appropriate CSS.
 Here's a short CSS snippet that puts the numbers in the pane headers, and works reasonably well with the Sliding Panes plugin:

 ```css
 /* Number panes in their headers */